paulocv/academic_cv_02/content/authors/admin/_index.md

 last_name: Ventura

 # This short text appears in your author's "closing card" of content pages.
-bio: I help addressing epidemiology questions with computational modeling.
+bio: I help addressing challenges in epidemiology with computational modeling.

 ## Status emoji
 #status: